Keyboard shortcuts

 The job type name

-NAME is the only required associated constant.
+name is the only field that never has a default — either the attribute is set, or the derive falls back to the struct’s identifier.
 It is the API-level type name the server stores as the job’s type, and what a Router uses to dispatch a received job back to the correct handler.

-It must be stable: changing NAME after jobs have been enqueued means the worker will no longer recognise the in-flight jobs.
+The name must be stable: changing it after jobs have been enqueued means the worker will no longer recognise the in-flight jobs.

 Per-type defaults